MitchTODO/GameDev/README.md

 6. While we’re here we might as well add some camera smoothing.
 Select the camera in the scene hierarchy, go to the inspector, and search ***“position smoothing”*** and enable it.

-If your player looks blurry while moving around you can disable smoothing, it’s up to you
+If you don't like how this effect looks on your player while it's moving, you can disable smoothing.

 <img src="./ReadMeAssets/playerCam9.png" alt="isolated" width="300"/>